From our Free Quilt Block Patterns Library

 Voila!
 Bonus HST!

 When our unit is finished, we've got two bonus HST.
-Store this away for the next time you need scrappy units!
+Store these away for the next time you need scrappy units!

 NOTE: In our cutting chart there's a row, 'Bonus triangles, unfinished size'.
 If you sewed and cut accurately, your triangles will match these measurements.

-Having a bunch of HST laying around won't blow everyone's skirt up.
+Now having a bunch of HSTs laying around isn't going to blow everyone's skirt up.

 Press.